New Species of Cetacean Reveals Fearsome Ancestry of Sperm Whales

 Dr Lambert went on to add:

 “It was a kind of sea monster.
 It’s interesting to note that at the same time in the same waters was another monster, which was a giant shark [Megalodon] about 15 metres long.
 It’s possible they may have fought each other.”

 Based on the fossils recovered from the Peruvian desert, it seems likely that L. melvillei may have been up to 15 metres long itself.

 A Comparison of the Teeth with the Lower Jaw Teeth of a Modern Sperm Whale

-The teeth labelled A, B and C are fossil teeth from the lower jaw of the Pliocene Sperm Whale these are compared to D and E, teeth from the lower jaw of an extant Sperm Whale.
+The teeth labelled A, B and C are fossil teeth from the lower jaw of the extinct Sperm whale, these are compared to D and E, teeth from the lower jaw of an extant Sperm whale.
 Compare these teeth to the typical, triangular and serrated tooth of a large shark in the picture below.

-A Replica of a Tooth from Megalodon (Carcharodon megalodon)
+A Replica of a Tooth from Megalodon (Otodus megalodon)

 Picture Credit: Everything Dinosaur